 The National Minimum Wage and National Living Wage change at the start of April each year.

+Confusingly, the NLW was simply a renaming of the NMW.
+Which one you're entitled to depends on your age.
 Workers aged 23 and 24 are now entitled to the lower National Living Wage.

 From 1st April 2024, workers aged 21 & over will be entitled to the National Living Wage.

 The government website details current hourly rates for those aged 21-22, 18-20, under 18, and apprentices, along with rates as of April 2023.